zayan-sheikh/equihealth/README.md

 # equiHealth
-equiHealth is a fUll-stack MERN application, supported by Spline for the 3D unicorn.
+equiHealth is a full-stack MERN application, supported by Spline for the 3D unicorn.
 It's similar to Duolingo in the sense that the user tries to maintain a daily streak, except instead of language-learning, they must carry out a wellness task.
 Such tasks include drinking enough water, journaling, or taking a walk.
 The app documents which category of tasks the user most frequently chooses, then recommends Arc'teryx products for the user based on the user's favourite category.
 <br>
 <br>